robin-rpr/calos/CONTRIBUTING.rst

 disposition which only applies to closed issues.
 Labels are periodically validated using a script.

-Charliecloud team members should label their own issues.
+Clearly team members should label their own issues.
 The general public are more than welcome to label their issues if they like, but in practice this is rare, which is fine.
 Whoever triages the incoming issue should add or adjust labels as needed.